isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-dtor"></a>C.dtor: Destructors

-"Does this class need a destructor?" is a surprisingly powerful design question.
+“Does this class need a destructor?” is a surprisingly powerful design question.
-For most classes the answer is "no" either because the class holds no resources or because destruction is handled by [the rule of zero](#Rc-zero);
+For most classes the answer is “no” either because the class holds no resources or because destruction is handled by [the rule of zero](#Rc-zero);
 that is, its members can take care of themselves as concerns destruction.
-If the answer is "yes", much of the design of the class follows (see [the rule of five](#Rc-five)).
+If the answer is “yes”, much of the design of the class follows (see [the rule of five](#Rc-five)).

 ### <a name="Rc-dtor"></a>C.30: Define a destructor if a class needs an explicit action at object destruction

 ##### Reason

-A destructor is implicitly invoked at the end of an object's lifetime.
+A destructor is implicitly invoked at the end of an object’s lifetime.
 If the default destructor is sufficient, use it.
-Only define a non-default destructor if a class needs to execute code that is not already part of its members' destructors.
+Only define a non-default destructor if a class needs to execute code that is not already part of its members’ destructors.

 ##### Example